 - Case Managers can help you hold boundaries with family who seek to be more involved in your life than you wish.

 - We are happy to consult with you and your family together about any questions you might have about college resources and refer you to appropriate staff members for assistance.

 ACCESSIBILITY AND ACCOMODATIONS

-- Connect you with our Director of Accessibility Services to explore whether you may be eligible for academic or residential accommodation.
+- Connect you with Accessibility Service to explore whether you may be eligible for academic or residential accommodation.